harshraj11584/fast_sudoku_solver_and_generator/README.md

 ### sudoku_solver
-A Simple and Fast C++ 9X9 Sudoku Solver Program
+A Simple, Fast C++ 9X9 Sudoku Solver Program

 Uses stdin for input, and is able to solve any 9X9 Sudoku Grid (of any difficulty) instantly.